- Stormwater Utility Fee

 - August 11, 2021 - Joint Finance and Public Works and Water Committee Meeting - Stormwater Utility Fee Study recommended by the joint committee.

-- November 8.
-2022 Village Board Meeting - Raftelis awarded Stormwater Utility Fee Study.
+- August 16, 2021 - Village Board Meeting - Review of Stormwater Utility Fee Study recommendation and consensus.

 - June 13, 2022 Village Board Meeting - Stormwater Utility Fee Study Phase I Feasibility Presentation